robzed/Forth-Lift-Challenge-2/README.md

 ## About the document here

 The document lift2_prompt1.txt is the supplied text to ChatGPT4.
 Potentially it's too long for it to injest - however, I didn't check it before submitting it.
-Attempt 1 code is output.
+Attempt 1 code is output (lift_attempt1.fs).

 ## About the code here